bmsimons/ContactCardApp/README.md

 - Work with JSON data and networking via a RESTful API
 - Switch between intents

+### Data source
+All personal information shown in the app is incorrect.
+The app uses a random user API in order to generate fictional identities.

 ### Screenshots
 ![Main screen](screenshot1.png)
 ![Details screen](screenshot2.png)